hkoba/perl-mop4import-declare/docs/OO_Modulino.md

 - `COMMAND`: Method name to invoke
 - `COMMAND_ARGS`: Arguments to the method

+By introducing this calling convention to the Modulino's CLI, it becomes possible to easily test any method of a module from the command line.
+This is an extremely valuable characteristic for both module developers and those who test the module later.

 ### Similarity to Git Commands

 This design is inspired by git commands: